Skeleton Clustering: Dimension-Free Density-based Clustering: Real Data

-To apply the skeleton clustering to make fair comparisons for the two samples, we first construct knots from each sample respectively.
-In more details, we apply the $k$-means method to find $k_1 = [\sqrt{n_1}]$ knots for the positive sample and find $k_2 = [\sqrt{n_2}]$ knots for the control sample.
-This ensure that both sample are well-represented by knots.
-We then combine the two samples into one dataset and combine the knots for each sample into one set with $k_1+ k_2$ combined knots.
-We create edges among the combined knots and apply the Voronoi density (VD) to measure the edge weights since VD always performs the best in our simulations.
-To segment the knots, we use average linkage criterion because the scatterplot in the left panel of Figure~\ref{fig::GvHD1} shows that the clusters can be overlapping and the analysis in Section~\ref{sec::sim::overlap} suggests to use average linkage to deal with overlapping clusters.
-The skeleton clustering result is displayed in the right panel of Figure~\ref{fig::GvHD1} with the number of final cluster chosen to be $S=14$.
+To apply the skeleton clustering for a fair comparison of the two samples, we first construct knots from each sample separately.
+Specifically, we apply the $k$-means method to find $k_1 = [\sqrt{n_1}]$ knots for the positive sample and find $k_2 = [\sqrt{n_2}]$ knots for the control sample.
+This ensures that both samples are well-represented by knots.
+We then combine the two samples into one dataset and combine the two sets of knots into one set with $k_1+ k_2$ knots.
+We create edges among the combined knots and apply the Voronoi density (VD) to measure the edge weights.
+To segment the knots, we use the average linkage criterion because there is no clear gap between major components and the analysis in Appendix~\ref{sec::simLinkage} suggests average linkage for this scenario.
+The skeleton clustering result is displayed in the right panel of Figure~\ref{fig::GvHD1} with the number of final clusters chosen to be $S=14$.
 This choice follow \cite{Baudry2010} where the authors suggest to fit $9$ components on the positive sample and $3$ to $5$ components on the control sample.
 We choose $S = 9+5=14$ on the combined data to give a reasonable representation of the structures in the data, and, by empirical exploration, this choice leads to a good clustering result.

 For further insights, we examined the weighted proportion of positive observations in each cluster.
-The proportionally smaller weight is assigned to each positive observation to accommodate the fact that more positive observations ($n_1=9083 \neq n_2 = 6809$) are presented in the combined data.
-Consequently, a weighted proportion of $0.5$ means that the two samples are balanced in one region.
+A proportionally smaller weight is assigned to each positive observation to accommodate the fact that there are more positive observations ($n_1=9083 > n_2 = 6809$).
+After such normalization, a weighted proportion of $0.5$ means that the positive and control observations are balanced in one region.
 A summary of the weighted proportion of clusters is presented in Table \ref{tab::GvHD}.
 We note that clusters 7,9,12, and 13 are majorly composed of positive observations (proportion $>0.75$), and clusters 3 and 6 are majorly composed of observations from the control sample (proportion $<0.25$).
-We also include the p-value for testing if the the proportions equal $0.5$.
-Admittedly, because we use the data to find clusters and use the same data again to do the test, the p-values in Table \ref{tab::GvHD} may tend to be small.
+We also include the p-value for testing if the proportions equal $0.5$.
+Admittedly, because we use the data to find clusters and use the same data to do the test, the p-values in Table \ref{tab::GvHD} may tend to be small.